oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/1-components/components.md

 ## Known issues

-During the terraform run, there is a error:
+During the terraform run, there might be an error:

 ```
 oci_core_instance.starter_instance: Creating..